beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

 ![vue-cli](/_static/screens/guides/vue/vue-cli-2.jpg)

 Now we're synced.
 Welcome to your new project!
 Vue CLI and the accompanying GUI tool give you tremendous insight and analytics into your Vue app.
-For more information, be sure to go over the [Vue CLI docs](https://cli.vuejs.org/guide/) to learn everything that you can do with these Vue development tools.

 ![vue-cli](/_static/screens/guides/vue/vue-cli-3.jpg)

+> 💡 **Learn more!** Be sure to head over to the [Vue CLI docs](https://cli.vuejs.org/guide/) to learn everything there is to know about these Vue development tools.

 ---